The Lemmens-Seidel conjecture for base size $5$: A proof of the Lemmens--Seidel conjecture for base size

 In this section, we prove the main result Theorem~\ref{thm:base=5}.
 First, we provide an upper bound on the sum of orders of $(5,1)$-pillars, which is smaller than the upper bound in \cite[Lemma~D.1]{KT2019}. \begin{lemma} Let $H$ be a graph with smallest Seidel eigenvalue at least $-5$ having a maximum clique $B$ of size $5$.
-Then the sum of orders of $(5,1)$-pillars with respect to $B$ in $H$ is at most $5$. \end{lemma} \begin{proof} If the tuple of orders of $(5.1)$-pillars is $(4,0,0,0,0)$, $(3,1,0,0,0)$, $(2,2,1,0,0)$ or $(2,1,1,1,0)$ up to permutation, then we see by direct calculation that the smallest Seidel eigenvalue of the graph obtained from $H$ by removing all $(5,2)$-pillars is less than $-5$.
-Here note that there is no edge in each $(5,1)$-pillar.
+Then the sum of orders of $(5,1)$-pillars with respect to $B$ in $H$ is at most $5$. \end{lemma} \begin{proof} Let $H'$ be the graph obtained from $H$ by removing all $(5,2)$-pillars with respect to $B$.
+Note that the smallest Seidel eigenvalue of $H'$ is at least $-5$.
+If the tuple of orders of $(5,1)$-pillars is $(4,0,0,0,0)$, $(3,1,0,0,0)$, $(2,2,1,0,0)$ or $(2,1,1,1,0)$ up to permutation, then we see by direct calculation that the smallest Seidel eigenvalue of the graph $H'$ is less than $-5$.
+Here, note that there are no edges in any $(5,1)$-pillar.
 Thus the sum of orders of $(5,1)$-pillars is at most $5$. \end{proof}

 \begin{theorem}[{\cite[Theorem~4.6~(2)]{Lin2020}}] Let $U$ be a set of $n$ equiangular lines with common angle $\arccos(1/5)$ and base size $5$ in dimension $d$.
-Let $H$ be a graph induced by $U$ with maximal clique $B$ of size $5$.
-If at most one $(5,2)$-pillar with respect to $B$ in $H$ has a vertex, then
+Let $H$ be a graph induced by $U$ with maximum clique $B$ of size $5$.
+If at most one $(5,2)$-pillar with respect to $B$ in $H$ contains a vertex, then

 \end{theorem}